waggle-sensor/edge-plugins/plugin-training-fcn/README.md

     "interval_validate": 4000,
     "backbone": "resnet",
     "fcn": "101",
-    "log_dir": "resnet101"
+    "log_dir": "resnet101",
+    "pretrained_net": "",
 }
 ```

 3) Pre-trained models

 The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
-The user need to provide the pre-trained models with regard to request.
+If the host machine is connected to the internet, it will automatically download the pretrained model from PyTorch server.
+If users want to provide a pre-trained model, the path of the pretrained model can be listed in the configuration

-- `pretrained_models` is a folder containing pre-trained PyTorch models such as fcn32s_from_caffe.pth
+- `pretrained_models` is a path to a pre-rained PyTorch models such as fcn32s_from_caffe.pth

-**All of the files and folders (total 2 files and 3 folders) must be in one folder, and the folder needs to be mounted as `/storage`**
+**All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`**

 4) Training